 - While claims of “I’m a victim of negative SEO” abound, I’ve yet to see an instance where the webmaster of a penalized site was totally innocent of veering away from Google’s guidelines.
 That said, I have seen cases where the SEO they had hired had put them at risk.
 Whether the webmaster was unaware of those risks – who knows?
 I’m just of the opinion that we all have some responsibility for knowing what’s done on our behalf.

 - I’ve seen various cases of multiple penalties, where a site had received as many as three different simultaneous penalties.
-That makes it very difficult to focus on precise causes for each penalty.
+Depending upon the nature of the penalties, that can make it very difficult to determine the precise causes for each penalty.
 The best approach in a situation like that, in my opinion, is to get back to basics (things like optimizing your site architecture, your inbound, outbound and internal links, ensuring your canonicalization is properly set up, the list goes on…).
 Meanwhile, check out your link profile, and be brutally realistic about which ones may be questionable in Google’s eyes.

 Assuming that you have received a notification like the one above, here are some of the steps that I recommend: